 Getting thrown out meant that, well, the inning was over.
 But, as Coco was in the midst of his at-bat when Lugo was thrown out, Coco had to hit again leading off the ninth.
 This meant that Manny was no longer guaranteed to hit in the ninth.
 Predictably, the Sox went down 1-2-3 in the ninth, stranding Manny in the on-deck circle.

-the Red Sox offense was held in fetal-like check by Carmona.
+When not helping the Indians out on the basepaths, the Red Sox offense was held in fetal-like check by Carmona.
 The game remained close only because Josh Beckett was magnificent.
 Besides the homer to Gutierrez, Beckett allowed only one other hit hard ball all night, and Travis Hafner's line drive was caught by J.D.
 Drew in the seventh.

 One could make a fair case that Beckett actually out-pitched Carmona, although the scoreboard would dispute that notion.
 Beckett struck out seven in eight innings, giving up only four hits and walking none.
 In fact, the Indians didn't get a runner past first base all night with the exception of the Gutierrez homer.
+Carmona gave up four hits as well, but walked two, hit a batter, and had several balls hit quite hard off him, but none of them fell in for hits.

 Hopefully the Sox can take tomorrow's game.
 Three out of four in Cleveland against a very good Indians team would be an accomplishment, but more than that, it would prevent the Red Sox lead from shrinking again.
 Its all fun and games until the lead shrinks below 7, and then someone gets hurt.
 Like, for example, my couch pillows.